kartheekpnsn/ML_CodingStandards/README.md

 ```

 ## 3. Folder Structure
-To follow the folder structure mentioned below run the "create_ds_structure.py" in the working directory
+To follow the folder structure mentioned below run the "python create_ds_structure.py path" with path as command line argument
 ```
 ├── LICENSE
 ├── README.md             <- The top-level README for developers using this project.